 - The “ask.”
 Many successful sales professionals have heard (and likely used) the phrase “always be closing.”
-Here is your chance to close and approach the appropriate executive stakeholders to get buy-in for testing.
+Here is your chance to close and approach the appropriate executive stakeholders to get buy-in for A/B testing.

 Stay tuned for the first part of this blog series, Selecting Executive Stakeholders, to be published tomorrow, January 21, 2014!

 To learn more about SiteSpect, visit our website.